gmacfarq/gmacfarq/README.md

 ### Welcome to My Github

 - 🔭 I’m currently working on PEEL, Festy/Spotifest, and Leetcode Problems
-- 🌱 I’m currently learning Langchain, Svelte, and Next.js
+- 🌱 I’m currently learning Langchain
-- 👯 I’m looking to collaborate on meaningful projects!
 - 📫 How to reach me: gmacfarquhar57@gmail.com